 Seeing as we are predicting binary outcomes we are going to use a logit/probit model, depending on which model predicts more accurately.
 Also as our data set is larger than anything we have worked with before the tidying and preparing the data for analysis has been the primary concern and taken the bulk of our time.

-Looking at our data further we have tweaked our objective.
-The way the data is structured it would be best to predict the type of play the offense is going to run given their current conditions such as yardage, down, and team, rather than to choice the next play as we stated in milestone 1.
+Looking at our data further we have altered our objective.
+The way the data is structured it would be best to predict the type of play the offense is going to run given their current conditions such as yardage, down, and team, rather than to choice the next play.
 It is going to be very valuable for the Defensive Coordinator to have an analytical idea of what the offense will call next, and choose the defense’s play accordingly.

 The next two steps in analyzing our data would be to determine if there is any heteroscedasticity throughout our variables, and then to determine which variables would be most significant to include.
 There are too many variables to feasibly check each for heteroscedasticity by hand so we need to research some tools to make sure the data is sound.
 On top of that, since this data is so large, there is some free software such as WEKA or RStudio to expedite the process of checking which variables are significant.
 Once we have more information we can start tackling problems like omitted variable bias if they are present.